xtrycatchx/not.expert/src/pages/i-went-on-social-media-hiatus-last-year.md

 ---
-title: I went on social media hiatus last year (2019)
+title: I went on a social media hiatus last year (2019)
 date: '2020-01-14'
 spoiler: It's been a year since my last post.
 There where lots of things going on last year, new opportunities, some challenges and a few setbacks, so i partially decided on a semi social media hiatus.
 I paused (correction, i stopped) replying on direct messages and group chats from social medi and emails.
 I still post to Facebook and Twitter, but were very minimal.
 Seems like detocing myself from social media helps.
 ---